le0pard/le0pard.github.io/_posts/chef/2013-02-17-chef-server-getting-started-part-1.md

 $ bundle
 {% endhighlight %}

-And create kitchen for Chef:
+And will create kitchen for Chef:

 {% highlight bash %}
 $ knife solo init .